BluuArc/MMSS-Server/TestCases.md

 ## Adding a Module
 * **Method Tested:** `/addModule`
-* **Input:** JSON string of a module based on the [PassableModule](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
+* **Input:** Accesssed via the POST protocol.
+JSON string of a module based on the [PassableModule](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
 Specific ordering of the data isn't required as long as all the required data is in it.
 ```
 {
     "isBeingListened":true,